AUSGov/IGA-Design-System/src/README.md

 pageHeader: true
 ---

-## About our design system
+## About the design system

-<p class="h4 fw-normal">Our digital front door guides users through an integrated and accessible experience, providing context to the breadth of news, stories, achievements, and engagement opportunities.</p>
+<p class="h4 fw-normal">Our system enables us to guide website users through an integrated, accessible
+and readable content experience.</p>

-<p class="h4 fw-normal mb-4">This modular approach brings to life our information architecture that prioritises critical and timely information, while also presenting information according to user needs and interests.</p>
+<p class="h4 fw-normal mb-4">A modular approach brings to life our information architecture and content
+strategy, which prioritises linking users with policy topics and entities at all the right touch points.
+As well as providing multiple pathways into critical, timely and timeless information. </p>

 <Cards :contents="[
 { title: 'Foundations', linkUrl: '/foundations', linkText: 'Visit Page', text: 'These are our visual styles to create the look and feel of our department’s interconnected web presence.' },